By Ed Staskus

-The first roads were built in the late 1760s.
+The first roads on PEI were built in the late 1760s.
 At the turn of the 20th century cars were banned on most roads most of the time, especially on market days.
 It didn’t have anything to do with drunk driving.
 There was a total ban on alcohol on the island.
-A Red Flag law was passed ordering there be a man at the front of every car with a red flag, ready to wave it just in case things got out of hand.
+A Red Flag law was legislated, ordering there be a man at the front of every car with a red flag, ready to wave it just in case things got out of hand.
 Twenty years later the law was thrown out , the red flags were put away and cars went anywhere they wanted so long as there was a throughway that they could handle without breaking an axle.

-Kelly Doyle has lived in North Rustico, a small town on a natural harbor on the north side of Prince Edward Island along the Gulf of St. Lawrence, most of his life.
-He owns the Coastline Cottages on the eponymous Doyle’s Cove on the National Seashore, operates PEI Select Tours, and has been a lobster fisherman, on-and-off, for more than twenty seasons.
+Kelly Doyle has lived in North Rustico, a small town on a natural harbor on the north-central side of Prince Edward Island along the Gulf of St. Lawrence, most of his life.
+He owns the Coastline Cottages on Doyle’s Cove on the National Seashore, operates PEI Select Tours, and was a lobster fisherman for many fishing seasons.

 Tom and Doris “Dottie” Doyle farmed 100 acres, although at one time the family had almost 400 acres.
-“Most of our land is rented,” said Kelly Doyle. ”We used to have seven fields on our 100 acres, but now it’s three fields.”
+“Most of our land is rented,” said Kelly Doyle.
+“We used to have seven fields on our one hundred acres, but now it’s three fields.”

-By the early 1900s PEI’s thick forests had been largely cleared and ninety percent of the island’s land was being farmed.
+By the early 1900s PEI’s dense forests had been largely cleared and ninety percent of the island’s land was being farmed.
 There were more than 12,000 farms, almost all of them between fifty to one hundred acres.
-The land was sub-divided by dykes, which are walls built of rocks dug up from the fields.
+The land was sub-divided by dikes, which are walls built of rocks dug up from the fields.

-“Those dykes were full of berries,” said Kelly.
+“Those dikes were full of berries,” said Kelly.
 “Our mom used to send us back in the fields with buckets.
 We’d come back with them full of wild raspberries and blueberries.”

-After World War II province-wide development plans, tractors, and technology led to modernization, bigger farms, and one-crop planting.
+After World War Two technology and tractors led to modernization and bigger farms.
+One-crop planting became common.
 By 2006 there were only 1,700 working farms on Prince Edward Island and more than half of them were growing potatoes.
 PEI is sometimes called the Million Acre Farm.
 Other times it’s just called Spud Island.